FRC-1721/1721-RapidReact/docs/developing/developing.rst

 #. git push
 #. git pull
 #. git checkout (hash)
+#. git stash
-#. git stash.
+#. git branch ""new branch name"

-.. this is need to separate the lines ..
+Explanations:

-#.
-Git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking
-#. code the first option should be https.
+#. git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking code the first option should be https.
 Copy that and then run the command.
-#.
-Git add -A adds all changes to the version you would commit.
+#. git add -A adds all changes to the version you would commit.
-#.
-Git status tells you what files are changed and not yet added with git add
+#. git status tells you what files are changed and not yet added with git add
 #. git commit -m "message" puts all changes added into a commit with a message that you made.
 #. git push makes all commits a new version, git push -m "message" adds a message that you made.
 #. git pull changes your code to be with the most recent version.
 #. git checkout lets you change branches.
-#. git stash lets you stash current changes within the git add -A
 #. git stash commands

    * git stash, stashes you current changes
    * git stash apply, apply your stashed changed
    * git stash drop, clears the current stashed changes
+#. git branch "new branch name", is how to add a new branch using git

 Examples for each in order are: